 The more sophisticated features, interface elements typical for a certain platform, dependencies from external native libraries (e.g. for QR code reading, native API), the more native code you need.

-In order to determine which solution works best for you, join our assessment workshop for determining the technology stack and cost of your app.
+In order to determine which solution works best for you, join our assessment workshop.

 To sum up